vipinsao/vipinsao/README.md

 ✅ **Writing about my process** — transparently sharing what I build and what I learn
 ✅ **No copy-paste mentality** — I understand the concepts, then apply them my way

-Also, I'm a huge **anime fan** (Doraemon and Demon Slayer are my go-tos).
+Also, I'm a huge **anime fan** (Dragon Ball and Demon Slayer are my go-tos).
 When I'm not coding or writing, I'm probably watching anime or brainstorming the next project idea.

 ---